Review & Rating

 For those who think European styling, old-world craftsmanship, flawless finishing and unsurpassed quality are not available from U.S. faucet manufacturers, we have just one word for you — Waterstone.

-Waterstone LLC, founded in 1999 by former Marine, Chris Kuran, custom manufactures all brass and stainless steel faucets in southern California that have every bit of the design pizazz and hand-made finesse of the finest European craft shops.
+Waterstone LLC, founded in 1999 by Chris Kuran, custom manufactures all brass and stainless steel faucets in southern California that have every bit of the design pizazz and hand-made finesse of the finest European craft shops.

 Kuran stated in an interview with our researcher that his goal is to manufacture the finest faucet in the world, one at a time, with painstaking attention to detail.
 We cannot say with certainty that Waterstone makes the world's best faucet — there are a lot of truly excellent faucets in the world — but we can say for certain that Waterstone is getting very close.